msemelman/vulkan-utils/README.md

 # Install a specific version
 vulkan-utils install-sdk --version 1.3.224.0
 # or with uvx
-uvx vulkan_utils install-sdk --version 1.3.224.0
+uvx vulkan-utils install-sdk --version 1.3.224.0

 # Install for a specific platform
 vulkan-utils install-sdk --platform linux